Game Guide World

 Power struggles between Kojima Productions and Konami have convinced the publisher to make drastic changes, including amending the employee status of its Metal Gear team.
 Some senior staff at the studio, including Kojima, now essentially work as contractors, not permanent employees.

 It was an ugly time for Konami and for Kojima, who ultimately formed his own company and took much of his staff with him.
-This is unsurprising, as working at Konami post corporate restructuring has been described as an "Orwellian nightmare."
+This is unsurprising, as working at Konami post corporate restructuring has b as an "Orwellian nightmare." een described

 Kojima and his team's absence shows in Metal Gear Survive.